ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 I have long had a vendetta against, in particular, all math explainers who give too much credence to nonsensical divergent series summation results like $$1 + 2 +3 + 4 + \ldots \? -\frac{1}{12}$$.
 I wrote about that sum in one of my [first]({% post_url 2018-11-01-summations %}) articles, which was inspired by a [Numberphile video](https://www.youtube.com/watch?v=w-I6XTVZXww) which had a very disappointing discourse around it at the time.
 I felt that people were far too willing to say that it was "in some sense" true, or even literally true, because they were basically unable to bring themselves to say that their mathematical understanding had a hole in it---even though any layperson could clearly see that it did.
 And if there is one thing that academics should not do it is gaslight the public.
 Truth is determined by reality, not by fancy techniques inside some formalism we got used to.

-Some years on, I have concocted a much more pleasant and simple exposition on divergent series than I had before, which I think dispels all possible objections.
-I thought I would write it out as a standalone article in case anyone wants to see this laid to rest (or, I guess, thinks there's something I'm still missing).
-Nothing in here is particularly deep, I think, and that's kind of the point.
+I have since found a much more simple and pleasing exposition on divergent series than I had before, which I think dispels all possible objections.
+I thought I would write it out as a standalone article in case anyone else wants to see this laid to rest (or, I guess, thinks there's something I'm still missing).
+Nothing in here is particularly deep, and that's kind of the point.
 It is just a very simple explanation for a simple thing.

 <!--more-->

-This article is a part of an [earlier piece]({% post_url 2026-02-05-series %}) about Taylor series which I decided to factor out and expand into a standalone post.
+(The first half of this article was previously part of an [earlier piece]({% post_url 2026-02-05-series %}) about Taylor series.
+I decided to factor out and expand into a standalone post.
 The rest of that post is more of a pile of unhinged musings, whereas this part is quite concrete and more likely to be useful to someone else, so it seemed better to separate the two.
 I also wanted to add another section that just didn't belong there.
-So now it's its own thing.
+So now it's its own thing.)

 ----